 I am inspired by the possibilities of digital print to create tailor-made placement print in conjunction with hand-crafted techniques to create a final form.
-This could be a curtain, chair, wall piece or scarf.
-The form is an integral layer within the process of the tailor-made textile.
+This could be a curtain, chair, wall piece, scarf or dressmaking fabric.
+The form is an integral layer within the designs of my digital crafted textiles.

-I work with digital software tools to explore the layering of colour compositions, graphic mark making, scale and the blending of these.
-Akin to how a weaver creates, I weave layers of marks and colour within the digital canvas.
-The ability to imagine becomes an important factor with the design of printed fabric solely using the computer.
+Drawing on my tacit knowledge of hand printing I work with digital software tools to explore the layering of colour compositions, graphic mark making, scale and the blending of these.
+I weave layers of digital marks and colour within the software.
 I work in the virtual until the point of print out onto the chosen substrate.
-It is the back and forth of the virtual and real where I gain knowhow and insight into the effects and combinations of what is possible onto a chosen surface.
+It is the back and forth of the virtual and physical where I gain know-how and insight into the effects and combinations of the digitalisation of the printed mark onto a surface.
 I strive to bring into being an energy within the relationship of the digital mark and printed surface, akin to that of hand weaving or hand printing.

 Colour and light is pivotal within my digital mark-making.
-I wish to capture the physical power of colour to immerse the space or form.
+I wish to capture the physical power of colour to immerse.
 I stack, layer and blend colour within the digital canvas of the computer screen.
 Endless combinations are explored in how one colour and mark reacts with another to create a kinetic vibrancy to give life to the final printed surface.

-Designs are crafted, distilled and refined through this interplay.
-Final pieces combine the virtual and real, all are interconnected layer’s in the tailor-made for the final form.
+Designs are distilled, refined and crafted through this interplay of the digital and the physical, all are interconnected layer’s in the tailor-made textile.

 The studio is committed to creating innovative designs for tailor-made commissions and commercial collaborations.
 Emma has a detailed approach to materials and process which are throughly explored.
-The focus is on investigating fresh ways of exploiting colour, pattern, materials and manufacturing techniques to create outcomes that work for the brief.
-We work with partners who are specialised in their fields to bring licensed products to market.
+The focus is on investigating fresh ways of exploiting colour, pattern, materials and manufacturing techniques to create outcomes that innovate.
+Working with partners who are specialised in their fields to bring licensed products to market.
 Emma is a respected creative partner for brands including Made.com, Surface View and The V&A Museum.